apache/echarts-doc/en/option/series/tree.md

 ### collapsed(boolean)

-Whether collpase node at initialization。
+Whether to collpase node at initialization.

 ### itemStyle(Object)